Housing cooperative: Germany

 Housing cooperatives, or "Wohnungsgenossenschaften" in German, are a type of housing association that provides affordable housing to its members.
 They are formed and run by a group of people who come together to pool their resources in order to purchase or build housing for their own use.

 In Germany, housing cooperatives are typically organized as non-profit organizations, which means that any profits made from the sale or rental of the housing are reinvested in the cooperative rather than being distributed to shareholders.
 This allows housing cooperatives to offer lower prices for housing than would be possible for for-profit organizations.

 Members of a housing cooperative typically have the right to occupy a specific unit within the cooperative's housing complex, and they also have a say in the management and decision-making of the cooperative.
 This can include voting on issues related to the maintenance and operation of the housing complex, as well as electing a board of directors to oversee the cooperative's operations.

 Housing cooperatives are a popular form of housing in Germany, particularly in urban areas, and they are often seen as a way to provide affordable, community-oriented housing options.

-In the Industrialisation in the 19th century there were many housing cooperatives founded in Germany.
+During industrialisation in the 19th century, there were many housing cooperatives founded in Germany.
 Presently, there are over 2,000 housing cooperatives with over two million apartments and over three million members in Germany.
-The public housing cooperatives are organised in the GdW Bundesverband deutscher Wohnungs- und Immobilienunternehmen (The Federal association of German housing and real estate enterprise registered associations).
+The public housing cooperatives are organised in the GdW Bundesverband deutscher Wohnungs- und Immobilienunternehmen (Federal association of German housing and real estate enterprise registered associations).

 Egypt

-The Housing cooperative project in Egypt aims to serve the low-income class, as it provides them with housing units consisting of two rooms, a hall or three rooms and a fully finished hall, with an area ranging from 75 to 90 square meters.
+Housing cooperative projects in Egypt aim to serve the low-income class, as they provides them with housing units consisting of two rooms, a hall or three rooms and a fully finished hall, with an area ranging from 75 to 90 square meters.
 In addition, these units are offered at a cost price only, with direct support ranging from 5 to 25 thousand pounds.
 The beneficiary of this unit can pay its price over a period of 20 years, as 538,000 units have been implemented in all governorates and new cities until 2022, implemented by Ministry of Housing, Utilities & Urban Communities.